Greyhound racing in the United Kingdom: Registered racing

-The registered sector consists of 20 racecourses and approximately 880 trainers, 4,000 kennel staff and 860 racecourse officials.
-Greyhound owners number 15,000 with approximately 7,000-8,000 greyhounds registered annually for racing.
+The registered sector consists of 19 racecourses and approximately 880 trainers, 4,000 kennel staff and 860 racecourse officials.
+Greyhound owners number 15,000, with approximately 7,000–8,000 greyhounds registered annually for racing.

 Independent racing

-Independent racing, also known as 'flapping', is held at two racecourses.
-The numbers of trainers, kennel staff, owners and greyhounds involved in independent racing is unknown because there is no requirement for central registration or licensing, and no code of practice.
+Independent racing, also known as 'flapping', is held on just one racecourse.
+There is no requirement for central registration or licensing, and no code of practice.
 In England, standards for welfare and integrity are set by local government, but there is no governing or other regulatory body.

 Stadiums

-In the 1940s, there were seventy-seven licensed tracks and over two hundred independent tracks in the United Kingdom, of which thirty three were in London.
+In the 1940s, there were seventy-seven licensed tracks and over two hundred independent tracks in the United Kingdom, of which thirty-three were in London.

 Registered stadiums

-There are 20 active Greyhound Board of Great Britain (GBGB) registered stadiums in the United Kingdom.
-There are no active GBGB tracks in Scotland or Wales, and Northern Irish tracks do not come under the control of the GBGB.
+There are 19 active Greyhound Board of Great Britain (GBGB) registered stadiums in the United Kingdom.
+There are no active GBGB tracks in Scotland and just one in Wales.
+Northern Irish tracks do not come under the control of the GBGB.

-Shawfield Stadium in Rutherglen, Scotland has not raced since March 2020 but is still licensed by the GBGB.